Documentation

 Creating an account

-You do not need an account to view codelists, but you do to create one.
+You do not need an account to view codelists, but you do to create codelists.

 Anybody can create an account.
-To do so, click Sign up in the top right of any page.
+To do so, click the Sign up menu option.

 Organisations

-Creating a codelist from scratch with the builder
+Creating a codelist from scratch with the codelist builder

 Our codelist builder tool helps you create a codelist from scratch, by searching terms and choosing which matching concepts should be included.

-When signed in, click My codelists in the top right of any page.
+When signed in, click the My codelists menu option.

 Then click Create a codelist.